CommunityToolkit/WindowsCommunityToolkit/docs/controls/InAppNotification.md

+---
+title: InAppNotification XAML Control
+author: nmetulev
+ms.date: 08/20/2017
+description: The InAppNotification control offers the ability to show local notifications in your application.
+keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, InAppNotification, in app notification, xaml control, xaml
+---

-# In App Notification
+# InAppNotification

-The *In App Notification* control offers the ability to show local notifications in your application.
+The *InAppNotification* control offers the ability to show local notifications in your application.

 ## Syntax